CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/14-Create-a-master-image-for-AVD.md

    - **Microsoft Teams** - Install the **latest** version of Microsoft Teams *per-machine*.
    - **Microsoft Edge Chromium** - Install the **latest** version of Microsoft Edge Enterprise.
    - **FSLogix Profile Containers** - Install the **latest** version of the FSLogix Agent and apply recommended settings.
-   - **OS Settings** - Apply the recommended WVD/AVD settings for image capture.
+   - **OS Settings** - Apply the recommended AVD settings for image capture.

 ### **Running the script**